tenzir/tenzir/web/docs/about-vast/vision.md

 domain knowledge and analytical processing power to enable composable use cases, such as routing security content to detection engines, or executing security on top of the available telemetry.
-On the local-facing side, VAST integrates security tools by infusing them with fabric-provided data and, vice versa, and exposing their key data to the fabric for other tools.
+On the local-facing side, VAST integrates security tools by infusing them with fabric-provided data and exposing their own data to the fabric for other tools.

 The communication principle of the fabric is publish-subscribe, wrapping request-response-style communication where appropriate.
 An example scenario